2series/DataScience-Courses/README.md

-## Courses, Projects and Apps Completed WITH CERTIFICATES In Python & R For Data Science
+### Courses, Projects and Apps Completed WITH CERTIFICATES In Python & R For Data Science
-## RIAHD VARIAWA, Data Scientist - Who has fun LEARNING, EXPLORING & GROWING
+RIHAD VARIAWA, Data Scientist - Who has fun LEARNING, EXPLORING & GROWING